blafea/PTT-backupper/README.md

     code file: output.bin
     tree file: tree.txt
     output file name: decode.txt
-Finally, you'll get `decode.txt`, which is totally the same as the original input file, and it's also in this folder,
+Finally, you'll get `decode.txt`, which is totally the same as the original input file, and it's also in this folder.